Kenai River Guide Academy®

 On Friday morning, all participants will take a 100-question multiple choice/true-false test.
 A passing score on the test is 80% meaning you can miss up to 20 questions and pass.
 Exams will be graded while you wait.

-You have as much time as you need to take the written test.
+You have three hours to take the written test.
 This is a “closed book” test.
 You are not permitted to have any papers, notes, etc., at your table when taking the test.
 All test materials become the property of the college and no exam materials may be taken from the room or with you when you finish the exam.

-If you receive a failing score on the written exam, you will be allowed to take the test up to two more times in the Kenai Peninsula College Learning Center.
+If you receive a failing score on the written exam, you will be allowed to take the test up to two more times.
 Your test proctor will provide you more information about this if you are not successful in passing the test.
 If you need to take the test a second time, it will be a different test.

-After completing the written test, you will take an oral exam.
-The oral exam will be given by members of the Kenai River Guide Academy® board of directors and selected fishing guides.
-The oral exam will consist of six questions, primarily made up of scenarios that you might encounter while guiding and also questions that will test your knowledge of the Kenai River.
+After completing the written test (whether you pass it or not), you will take an oral exam.
+The oral exam will be given by members of the Kenai River Guide Academy® board of directors, state and federal agency officials, KRGA instructors and senior Kenai River fishing guides.

-You must pass both the written and oral exams in order to successfully complete the KRGA course and receive your Certificate of Completion in order to receive your Kenai River Commercial Guide Permit beginning in 2007*.
+Guides must pass both the written and oral exams in order to successfully complete the KRGA course and receive a Certificate of Completion in order to receive your Kenai River Commercial Guide Permit beginning in 2007*.

 *In accordance with the phase-in period explained at the beginning of this document under the Mandatory Program section.